Skip to main content

 Q: How long do I have to complete and return my renewal?

-A: A due date will be listed on your notice - look for the words "Respond by".
 If you need help completing your renewal or getting the needed verification documents by the due date, please contact Customer Support at 1-855-899-9600.
 OR call 1-800-250-8427 for Long-Term Care (LTC) Medicaid help.
 We are here to help!

 Q: How can I submit my verification documents for renewal?